jadeja-mohitrajsinh/Aviator/README.md

-Now, let's integrate this revised section into the full readme:
+Certainly!
+Here's the revised README with the additional information about the `htdocs` directory for XAMPP:

 ---